datawire/ambassador-docs/service-catalog/quick-start/index.md

 ## Prerequisites

-Service Catalog requires **Edge Stack version 1.12 or greater** to be installed in your cluster.
+Service Catalog requires **Edge Stack version 1.12 or greater** or **API Gateway 1.13 or greater** to be installed in your cluster.

-**Install** Edge Stack <a href="../../../tutorials/getting-started/">from here</a> if needed.
+**Install** Edge Stack <a href="../../../../edge-stack/latest/tutorials/getting-started/">from here</a> if needed.

-If you already have Edge Stack installed, **check your version** by running this command:
+If you already have Edge Stack or the API Gateway installed, **check your version** by running this command (adjust your namespace if necessary):

 ```
-kubectl get deploy -n ambassador ambassador -o jsonpath='{.spec.template.spec.containers[0].image}'
+kubectl get deploy --namespace ambassador ambassador -o jsonpath='{.spec.template.spec.containers[0].image}'
 ```

+If you are using Edge Stack (the image name will be datawire/aes), then check that the image version is 1.12.0 or greater.

+If using the API Gateway (the image name will be datawire/ambassador), then check that the image version is 1.13.0 or greater.

-Is the `image` at version 1.12 or greater?
-Then you are ready to start using Service Catalog!
+If your Edge Stack or API Gateway installation is up to date, then you are ready to start using Service Catalog!

-If not, [follow this doc](../../../topics/install/upgrading/) to **upgrade** Edge Stack.
+If not, [follow this doc](../../../../edge-stack/latest/topics/install/upgrading/) to **upgrade** Edge Stack.

 ## 1. Connect your Cluster to Ambassador Cloud

-<Alert severity="info">If you followed the <a href="../../../tutorials/getting-started/">Edge Stack quick start</a>, you should have already completed this step.</Alert>
+<Alert severity="info">If you followed the <a href="../../../../edge-stack/latest/tutorials/getting-started/">Edge Stack quick start</a>, you should have already completed this step.</Alert>

 The Service Catalog is a web-based interface that lists all of your cluster's Services.
 You can view, add, and update metadata associated with each Service, such as the owner, version control repository, and associated Slack channel.